jakeberg/resume/Resume.md

 "...thanks for the hard work on the last minute Pipeline Telemetry stuff.
 Presentation went well, and very glad we got to show off the new features."
 ```
 Brandon Courtney - Eli Lilly Tech Lead and Product Owner
-May 25, 2021
+5/25/2021

 ```
 "I wanted to thank you for the support and knowledge you have giving me this summer.
-I really appreciate you taking the time to explain the concepts I didn’t understand and being patient me, and helping me become a better developer"
+I really appreciate you taking the time to explain the concepts I didn’t understand and being patient me, and helping me become a better developer."
 ```

 Valerie Reyes(Eli Lilly Intern)
-August 20, 2021
+8/20/2021

 ### **Data Marketplace Release:**